traveling really DOES change your perspectives

 How living in the US made me realize how aliens must feel if they finally visit us.

-I wanted to write a blog post about the thought of going home, now that it’s so immanent.
+I wanted to write a blog post about the thought of going home after travelling for a whole year, now that the return is mere days away.

 I understand them a lot more now though.

-So I’m going to try to explain how traveling for a long period of time really does change you your perspectives, and I will do my best to not come off as pretentious (but no doubt it will make some people roll their eyes reading the first bit).
+So I’m going to try to explain how traveling for a long period of time really did change my perspectives, and I will do my best to not come off as pretentious.

 People often get annoyed when travellers say that travel makes you grow because it’s just so vague.
 They want evidence.
 Proof.
 A dramatic showing of change in character.

-That is because society often tells us that you grow as a person by following the routing of going to college, getting a job, getting a husband, buying a house, getting children, gaining responsibilities in life, etc…
+I was always implicitly taught that you grow as a person and gain perspective by following the routes of life; getting a degree, getting a job, getting a spouse, buying a house, getting children, gaining responsibilities in life, etc…

 Some people are naturally very self-reflective and make a lot of introspections of what is the meaning of life and how does the society around them work and what their role is in that.
 They don’t NEED to travel for it.
 But a lot of other people will only delve into their own psyche when they rip themselves out of their comfort zone.

-I think I’m a bit in the middle of the two.
-While I consider myself a person capable of self-reflecting, but there’s only so much I could learn of another culture (and consequently my own position in mine) without immersing myself into it.
+I always considered myself a person capable of self-reflecting, I think there was only so much I could learn of another culture (and consequently my own position in mine) without immersing myself into it.

-It was however my experience of living in the US for half a year and traveling a bit in the country that really made me go through what they call “culture shock”.
+It was however my experience of living in the US for half a year and traveling a bit in the country that really made me experience a radically different perspective.
 It finally made me appreciate the study of anthropology, where the researcher places importance on experiential immersion in the culture.
 I really wasn’t prepared to find what I saw through Americans’ eyes.

-It wasn’t because I didn’t know what America was before I came, quite the contrary.
-I have unwillingly devoured American culture even before I could read.
+I think the shock mostly came because it felt like I KNEW America before coming here.
+I had unwillingly devoured American culture even before I could read.
 I have a quite strong American accent because I watched all my American cartoons with subtitles, even when I couldn’t read yet.
 I often jokingly say that I learned my English from the Simpsons when people ask me about my accent.
 But I didn’t just learn English, I learned a lot about an entire culture that was not mine.

 I’d say about 50% of the media I devoured was American.
 And I really devoured it.

-I watched about 4 hours of TV a day, started reading books in English when I was 14, watched satire shows about American politics and news like The Daily Show, listened to a lot of indie music through blogs and myspace, and have been addicted to the internet that is predominently American (reddit, youtube vloggers, all my webcomics,…)
+I watched about 4 hours of TV a day, started reading books in English when I was 14, watched satire shows about American politics and news like The Daily Show on YouTube, listened to a lot of indie music through blogs and myspace, and have been addicted to the internet that is predominently American (reddit, youtube vloggers, all my webcomics,…)

 I always kind of realized it was American, but I didn’t go look for it intentionally.
 I wasn’t obsessed with the US, au contraire.
 It just… happened. like it probably did for most Belgians.